-More than a decade after the 9/11 attacks the world remains a complicated and dangerous place.
-The crises in Syria and Iraq and Ukraine are clearly destabilizing and China’s actions in the South and East China Seas have potentially deleterious consequences for Asian regional security.
-The United States faces dynamic threats from non-state threats (e.g., terrorism, cyber threats, pandemics, etc.) as well as the reassertion of a more competitive international state system.
+Well into the second decade of the 21st century the international geopolitical landscape remains a complicated and unsettled one.
+The United States faces dynamic threats from non-state actors and factors (e.g., terrorism, cyber threats, pandemics, etc.) as well as the reassertion of a more competitive international state system.
 While such matters may not pose as severe a threat as what the Cold War posed, today’s complexities are compounded because of domestic political differences in the U.S. that question what should, or should not, be the Nation’s role in international security and the resources that should, or should not, be allocated to deal with these problems.

 The FPRI’s Program on National Security seeks to help illuminate and address these issues and trends by examining contemporary and emergent concerns for American and international security through a wide aperture by bringing expertise to bear in publications, media appearances, and briefings.
 The Institute’s location in Philadelphia outside of the shorter attention span of Washington policy debates allows the Program to look at current and emergent problems with a longer-range view.
 In particular the program focuses on:

 The current and future global geopolitical environment that affect the U.S. and its interests

 The ends (strategies), ways (organization and methods of force employment), and means (force structures and capabilities) that impact the use of military force,

 Development, diplomacy, and informational issues that contribute to the holistic implementation of strategy

 Building on several conferences convened by FPRI’s Defense Task Force starting in 1996, which culminated in the publication of a book in 2002 entitled America the Vulnerable: Our Military Problems and How to Fix Them, FPRI’s Program on National Security is designed to address the issues raised above through a focus on research, publication, and education.